Skip Navigation

 • Engage in valuable networking with professionals and peers

-Science Seminar events are held once a month on Wednesdays during the 2024-25 academic year, from 12-1 p.m.
-They are free and open to the public.
+Science Seminar events are free and open to the public.
 A light lunch will be served at each event.

 )